Iwasaki Yatarō: Early life

 Iwasaki began his career as an employee of the Yamauchi clan, the ruling clan of the Tosa Domain which had business interests in many parts of Japan.
 Iwasaki left for Edo aged nineteen for his education, but his studies were interrupted a year later when his father was seriously injured in a dispute with the village headman.
 Iwasaki accused the local magistrate of corruption for refusing to hear his case, and was subsequently sent to prison for seven months after he was kicked out from his village.
 After his release, Iwasaki was without a permanent job for a time before finding work as a tutor.
-Iwasaki returned to Edo, where he socialised with political activists and studied under the Yoshida Toyo, a reformist and modernization advocate from Tosa Province.
+Iwasaki returned to Edo, where he socialised with political activists and studied under the Yoshida Tōyō, a reformist and modernization advocate from Tosa Province.
 Yoshida was employed by Yamauchi Toyoshige, the daimyō (lord) of the Tosa Domain, and he influenced Iwasaki with ideas of opening and developing the then-closed Japan through industry and foreign trade.
 Iwasaki found work as a clerk for the Yamauchi government through Yoshida, and eventually bought back his family's samurai status.
 Iwasaki was promoted to the top position at the Yamauchi clan's trading office in Nagasaki in Hizen Province, responsible for trading camphor oil and paper to buy ships, weapons, and ammunition.